espcarlo27-byte/jce-cyber-lab/simulations/SIM-001-Phishing-Email/steps.md

 </html>
 EOF
 ```

-b.
-Start a lightweight web server:
+B. Start a lightweight web server:

 - python3 -m http.server 8080

-c.
-Confirm the server is running at:
+C. Confirm the server is running at:

 - http://10.0.0.30:8080/

-### Take note — this URL will be used in the simulated phishing email.
+***Take note — this URL will be used in the simulated phishing email.***

 ---
 ---